-Simply Energy are marketing the Daily Powerwall either as a standalone storage solution or as a complete solar power system.
+battery storage solution.
+For example, Origin Energy168, EnergyAustralia169 and Simply Energy170 are marketing the Daily Powerwall either as a standalone storage solution or as a complete solar power system.

-Given the substantial penetration of solar PV, an area likely to develop in future is 'smart homes'.
+Another area likely to develop in the near future is 'smart homes'.
 Smart homes are households fitted with demand management devices that can be programmed to automatically shut off non-critical appliances, such as a pool filter, or to cycle appliances such as an air-conditioner or refrigerator, on and off in periods of high demand.
 There are technological applications that allow individuals to control their energy usage and home appliances remotely.
-Smart home applications have the potential to further enhance capacity value of solar through a combination of load shifting, demand response and integrated storage system.
+Smart home applications also have the potential to further enhance capacity value of solar through a combination of load shifting, demand response and integrated storage system.171

 Urth Energy and Enova Energy are new entrants that offer 100% green power.
 Enova Energy is the first community-owned renewable energy retailer.
-Enova members and shareholders are committing 50% of profits to assist low income households to transition to low cost renewables, including attractive solar options for landlords and renters.
+Enova members and shareholders are committing 50% of profits to assist low income households to transition to low cost renewables, including solar options for landlords and renters.172

 In August 2016, the NSW government launched the Advanced Energy Strategy and invited industry experts in the NEM to take part in developing a roadmap for the State to transition to a clean, affordable and reliable energy future.
-102 Key objectives are to connect alternative energy sources and other technologies to the grid; identify opportunities and reduce barriers for NSW consumers to access the benefits and cost savings that can be gained from emerging technologies like solar, battery storage, smart meters and energy management services.
-103 https://www.energyaustralia.com.au/residential/home-services/batterystorage, accessed 1 August 2016.
+Yes objectives are to connect alternative energy sources and other technologies to the grid, and to identify opportunities and reduce barriers for NSW consumers to access the benefits and cost savings that can be gained from emerging technologies like solar, battery storage, smart meters and energy management services.
+Yes